deadhedd/openbsd-toolkit/modules/obsidian-git-host/README.md

 # obsidian-git-host

 ## Purpose
 Creates users and a shared bare Git repository so multiple accounts can sync an Obsidian vault.
-Service accounts do not have SSH access.
+Service accounts have SSH access restricted to `git-shell`.

 ## Prerequisites
 - Run as root on OpenBSD 7.4+